 Yes!
 We have direct bus transportation provided by Shortline from the Port Authority Bus Terminal in Manhattan to the Faire.
-They offer either a round-trip bus-only ticket to the Faire OR a Day Trip Package which includes round-trip bus ticket plus Faire admission and a Faire Program.
+They offer either a round-trip bus-only ticket to the Faire OR a Day Trip Package which includes a round-trip bus ticket plus discounted Faire admission.
 Please contact Shortline for further details: 1-800-631-8405 or shortlinebus.com.

-Yes, but you must receive a hand stamp on your way out, and show this to the front gate personnel on your return back to the Faire.
+Yes, but you must receive a hand stamp on your way out and show it to the front gate personnel for re-entry to the Faire.

 Yes, check the Information Booth to see if your item was returned, or contact the Main Office during the week at 845-351-5171.

 Yes!
 All 125-plus performances are included in the ticket price.

 Yes!
 We have a variety of shows that are especially good for children.
-Kids can also be made a knight or lady of the realm at the Queen’s Knighting Ceremony, join Robin Hood’s Band, experience the magic of the Fairies in the Enchanted Forest and participate in the Maypole Dances!
+Kids can also be made a knight or lady of the realm at the Queen’s Knighting Ceremony, join Robin Hood’s Band, and experience the magic of the Fairies in the Enchanted Forest!
 Check the stage schedules for exact performance dates & show times.